 I know what you are thinking: “Did she just say it’s NOT about engagement?
 On Facebook?”

 Yes, yes I did.
 I’ll say it again: Facebook lead generation is NOT about post boosting, name recognition, getting likes or engagement.
 Facebook lead generation is a single aspect of inbound marketing.
 It’s about inbound marketing.
 Inbound.
 Marketing.

 Instead of the old outbound marketing methods of buying ads, buying email lists and praying for leads, inbound marketing focuses on creating quality content that pulls people toward your company and product, where they naturally want to be.
-By aligning the content you publish with your customers’ interests, you naturally attract inbound traffic that you can then convert, close and delight over time. ~HubSpotIf it were only about the money, every agent would always be with the lowest cost brokerageThe relationship an agent has with their firm and with the leader makes the difference READ MORE
+By aligning the content you publish with your customers’ interests, you naturally attract inbound traffic that you can then convert, close and delight over time. ~HubSpotLeverage emerging global markets for real estate business and brand growthInsights on the up-and-coming ASEAN market READ MORE

 Real estate agents are so busy trying to mold Facebook to work using old outbound marketing techniques that they are blinded to how valuable Facebook can be for their real estate business.

 - They’d rather argue about how real estate agents shouldn’t outsource their social media.

 - They’d rather argue that engagement is the sole reason any real estate agent should be on Facebook.